 Whether for business or sentimental reasons, some voicemails were meant to be kept long-term or indefinitely.
-I saved the goodbye voicemail from my favorite boss at my last company as well as a greeting from my now-19 year old son back when he was in preschool.
-Saving voicemails safeguards against equipment loss or failure as well as freeing up space and capacity on a device. there may also be legal or liability issues afoot that require such measures.
+I saved the goodbye voicemail from my favorite boss at my last company as well as a greeting from my now 19-year-old son back when he was in preschool.In addition, saving voicemails safeguards against equipment loss or failure as well as freeing up space and capacity on a device.
+There may also be legal or liability issues that require such measures.

 How to save voicemails on iOS

-- Go to Phone, then tap Voicemail.
+1. Go to Phone, then tap Voicemail.

-- Open the voicemail you want to save.
+2. Open the voicemail you want to save.

-- Tap the Share button in the upper right of the screen.
+3. Tap the Share button in the upper right of the screen.

 You can use Message and Mail to send the voicemail as either a text message or email, respectively, but a better option would be to swipe until you see the Notes or Voice Memo icons (Figure B).

-It’s advisable to use Voice Memo since it makes the most sense but either one will save the voicemail so it will be backed up to your iTunes library the next time you sync it (ensure syncing is turned by going to Settings, accessing Music and confirming that “Sync Library” is enabled).
+It’s advisable to use Voice Memo because it makes the most sense, but either one will save the voicemail, so it will be backed up to your iTunes library the next time you sync it.
+You can ensure syncing is turned on by going to Settings, accessing Music and confirming that Sync Library is enabled.